SahandMoslemi/Refactoraptor/README.md

-# Replication Package for 'Are We SOLID Yet?
-An Empirical Study on Prompting LLMs to Detect Design Principle Violations'
+# Replication Package for 'Are We SOLID Yet?,' Submitted for ASE 2025 NIER

 ## Background & Motivation
 Developers often overlook **SOLID principles**, leading to **maintainability** and **scalability** issues.
 While **LLMs** show promise in **code analysis**, their effectiveness in detecting and refactoring **OOP violations** remains unclear.